 Hopefully you’ve already submitted everything that is needed with the affidavit of support.
 But if you want to bring some recent pay stubs or something else you haven’t already submitted it won’t hurt.
 IRS receipts are also good and can be ordered free of charge from IRS.gov.
 Be sure to bring a copy of the affidavit of support and documentation from the most recent tax year.
 If you are using a cosponsor you’ll need to bring tax information for both you and the cosponsor.

 Note: what I’ve shared about the affidavit of support applies to the spousal visa.
-But the requirements for the fiancee visa are more strict.
+But the requirements for the fiancee visa are more strict (I have explained why in a post about the Fiancee vs Spousal Visa).
 Fiancee visa applicants should bring the original affidavit of support with an original signature, a copy of the petitioner’s last years income tax statement (or IRS transcript), and a letter from their employer.
 It’s also a good idea to bring their last 4 most recent payslips (I actually remember the Filipina interviewer asking for pay stubs from another couple).